John Cardiel: Perspectives

 In regard to the concept of skateboard sponsorship, Cardiel provided a detailed explanation of his perspective in 1998:

-It [skateboarding] has nothing to do with being sponsored.
+[Skateboarding] has nothing to do with being sponsored.
 Skating is the more you skate, the more you're into it, and the better you get ...
 Eventually you'll get sponsored or whatever.
 I hope kids aren't just out there skating to get sponsored ...
 It seems like if you already had that in you, to go skate as much as possible, if that happens [if you get sponsored], you still won't lose touch with what you're really doing it for—to have fun ...
 Why have the goal of getting sponsored and going pro?
 Who cares?
 There's no goal, it's like skating.
 And that's what's cool, there's so many people out there skating who aren't pro and aren't like that.
 And those are the people you're hanging out with.